Diagnosis

 Lifestyle and home remedies

 Pain and stress often occur in a cycle.
-Pain can make you feel stressed, and stress can make pain worse.
+Pain can make you feel stressed.
+Stress can make pain worse.
 MALS pain may make it difficult to eat, exercise, sleep and do everyday tasks.

-Relaxation techniques, such as deep breathing and meditation, may ease pain and boost your mental health.
+Relaxation techniques, such as deep breathing and meditation, may reduce pain and improve mental health.

 Coping and support